Quittor refers to damage to the collateral cartilage (sidebones) of the hoof. This condition generally occurs after an injury.

 Quittor does not respond well to antibiotics.
-Lack of blood flow to the cartilage prevents delivery of the medication.
+The lack of blood flow to the cartilage prevents delivery of the medication.
 Additionally, the body develops fibrous tissue to wall off the infection and prevent it from spreading.
 This inhibits the delivery of antibiotics.

 When antibiotics fail, surgical debridement is required to remove all dead and infected tissue, as in this case.
-A penrose drain is put in place so fluids can drain .
+A penrose drain is put in place to allow fluids to drain .